Maldita Vecindad: History

-The name
+Name

-In Mexico City, vecindad (literally meaning "neighborhood") refers to residential constructions that were built at the end of the nineteenth and at the beginning of the twentieth centuries.
-Still inhabited today, these residential areas share one or more large patios and common areas such as bathrooms and laundry facilities, basically because the rented rooms do not have them.
-The more patios a vecindad has, the more populated these buildings are and therefore the poorer it tends to be.
+In Mexico City, a vecindad (literally meaning "neighborhood") refers to residential constructions that were built at the end of the nineteenth and at the beginning of the twentieth centuries.
+Still inhabited today, these residential areas share one or more large patios and common areas such as bathrooms and laundry facilities, as the rented rooms do not have them.
+The more patios a vecindad has, the more populated the buildings are, and therefore the poorer they tend to be.

-The name "and the children of the fifth patio" has an interesting history.
-There's a Mexican movie from 1950, called "The Fifth Patio" due to it narrating the history of very poor families living in a fifth patio in a vecindad in Mexico City Downtown.
-In the twentieth century there was a vecindad located in the Santa María La Ribera suburb, the front door of which reminded a lot of the front door of that movie's vecindad, and people in the neighborhood started to call that vecindad "The Fifth Patio".
-Most of the band members were born and raised in that vecindad, in Santa María La Ribera, Mexico City.
+The latter portion of the name, "the children of the fifth patio" stems from a 1950 Mexican film called "The Fifth Patio", which details the history of families living in poverty in the fifth patio of a vecindad in downtown Mexico City.
+In the twentieth century, a vecindad located in the Santa María La Ribera suburb had a front door that bore a resemblance to the one of the film's.
+As such, residents of the neighborhood began to call it "The Fifth Patio".
+Most of the band members were born and raised in that vecindad,.